What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Cloud network video recorders (NVR) combine the best qualities of cloud computing with traditional NVRs to create a flexible, highly scalable video surveillance system.
 In this guide, learn how cloud NVR systems work and why you don’t need to replace your existing camera infrastructure to use one.

-As organizations seek to tighten security and increase visibility across operations, demand for camera security systems has prompted technological advancements.
-Aside from higher-quality cameras, another area that’s evolved is network video recorders (NVRs).
+The demand for camera security systems has prompted a number of technological advancements.
+Systems now offer higher-quality cameras, as well as network video recorders (NVRs).
 In particular, cloud NVR has been welcomed as an alternative to traditional recording and storage systems due to the cloud’s flexibility, remote access functionality, and minimal network maintenance.

 This guide will explain what a cloud NVR system is, its benefits, and the features you should look for in a provider.
 Read on to learn more.